RickyCaoCao/ECE254/ECE 254 Notes 5.md

 4. <u>SCAN Scheduling</u>
    - aka. elevator algorithm
    - Move from cylinder 1 to 199 and then reverse direction
+   - NOTE: All the way to the end!
    - Pros:
      - no starvation
    - Cons: